Dacode45/cse332_lab3/cse332_lab3/ReadMe.txt

 -"cse332_lab3.exe FiveCarddraw a"

 -"cse332_lab3.exe FiveCarddraw a b" results in " Unknown game type.
-Try again"
+Try again" Program is designed to ignore arguments past when they have already specified two players

 Extra credit) We implemented a boolean isrobot in the player class to keep track of auto players.
 Also there is an enum win_low